mitin001/transcriber/blog/real-time-bill-maher/what-this-comedian-said.md

 Bill Maher opposes the colonization of Mars for the same reason.
 Those efforts are better focused on mitigating the environmental catastrophe here on Earth.
 Mars should not be our priority at this time in human history.
 It should be the survival of Earth as a habitable planet.

 > If we’re going to spend the time, effort and money to make an entire planet sustainable for human life, why not the one that already has air and water and the right temperature and, oh yeah… we’re already here!

+As the world faces existential threats, Americans are distracted by reality television.

+> Reality TV is acting: acting like you don’t know a glass of wine is about to be thrown in your face.

+They like reality TV so much they turned over their government to reality TV personalities.